uva-math/uva-math-code/README.md

 ## 4. Faculty pages

-Faculty data and faculty pages; note that this is counted automatically in the "about" page!
+Faculty data and faculty pages; note that this is counted automatically in the "about" page (and counters can be added anywhere)

+## 4. Seminar pages